SofiaArranzRegidor/QwaveMPS/README.md

 pip install .
 ```
 To be able to use the first option, we need to first publish it in PyPI. -->

-## Features

-- **Nonlinear non-Markovian waveguide-QED problems:** Solve problems involving multiphoton and multiatom systems with time-delayed feedback.
-- **Matrix product states (MPS):** Based on MPS theory for efficient numerical exact results that do not rely on Monte Carlo simulations.
-- **Open-source Python package:** Python library with minimal dependencies on external packages.
-- **User-friendly framework:** Designed to be accessible for researchers and students.
-- **Comprehensive Resources:** Documentation and examples provided to support learning and usage.

 ## Usage